alesuciu20033/ip_escape_room/README.md

 ## Features

+Our main features on which the team worked on were:

+ - Developing UI for the story flow & evidence collection
+ - UI for evidence inspection
+ - Mulitple challenges: phone password guessing, word puzzle, finding hidden notes
+ - Interaction with items

 ## Branches by team members
 Every single person in our team worked in a separate branch, developing a specific part of the mini-game, based on a previous group task division.